Planning for Bankruptcy

 I gave away property to a trust for my children

 This can be avoided by a trustee for up to 4 years and maybe more.
 We have to see if you had more debts than assets when you did this or if you did this to avoid creditors.
 Protection from possible creditors is legitimate.
-Avoidance of actual creditors is not.
+Avoidance of actual creditors may not be.

 I’m about to lose my job